-Three problems associated with hatchback/liftgate have been reported for the 2001 Toyota Sequoia.
+Three problems related to hatchback/liftgate have been reported for the 2001 Toyota Sequoia.

-Tl-the vehicle involved is a 2001 Toyota Sequoia.
+Tl-the contact owns a 2001 Toyota Sequoia.
 While examining the under carriage of the vehicle the contact noticed excessive corrosion.
 The vehicle was taken to an authorized dealer but the vehicle was not serviced because it was out of warranty.
 The contact also stated that the latch for the lift-gate has corroded and been replaced three times.
 The VIN was not available.
 The failure mileage was 45,000 and the current mileage was 135,000.
 Sm.
-This issue happened on Jun.
-1, 2003.